Maybe She’s Born With It, Maybe It’s Filler

 The next morning my bruise was much worse.
 I couldn’t go to work like this.
 My darkest color lipgloss didn’t come close to covering it.

-I had to stop by MAC and have a professional help me find a lipstick that would work.
+I stopped by MAC and had a makeup artist help me find a lipstick that would work.
 I ended up getting a more purple-red that covered it pretty well.

 That night Steve came over and I couldn’t make eye contact.
 I avoided kissing him and kept trying to focus his attention elsewhere.
 This went on for two days then he finally asked me if I was breaking up with him.
 I felt horrible and I fessed up.
 He said as long as it looks natural its ok, he just likes my face and doesn’t want me to mess with it!